 Assessment results from the capstone general education course:

-The benchmark was met in 2017-18 for two of the five criteria.
+The benchmark was met in 2019-20 for three of five areas.
 As the WE program has expanded, we have seen increases in the percentage of students reaching a three on a zero to five scale.